 Another way to look at solar additions is by the nameplate capacity, or designed maximum output under ideal conditions.
 Figure 7-7 shows the nameplate solar additions across the strategies and scenarios.
-Solar additions are highest on average in Strategy E, followed closely by Strategies C and D. Strategies A and B have a similar level of solar additions on average.
+Solar additions are highest on average in Strategy E, followed closely by Strategies C and D. Strategies A and B have mostly similar patterns of renewable additions.